madelinepdx/madelinepdx/README.md

 - 👋 Hi, I’m @madelinepdx
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in all things coding
-- 🌱 I’m studying a remote course on Codecademy
+- 🌱 I’m studying a remote course (full stack development) with Codecademy
 - 📫 Message me at madelinepdx@gmail.com

 <!---